Best Finance Podcasts for Professionals

 Tags: Investing, Investments, Finance

-Every week, host Andrew Horowitz goes into granular detail about what he sees happening in the markets and where they’re likely to head next.
-The lead story, let’s say US-China tariff wars, is intertwined with different topics such as investment portfolios, currency fluctuations, and which stocks are most likely to be affected by the wars.
-It’s always well thought-through and topical.
+Every week, Andrew Horowitz discusses in detail what he sees happening in the financial world and what he believes it will do in the coming days.
+The main topic, like the US-China tariff wars, is also linked to other topics like investment portfolios, currency movements, and stocks that may be affected by the tariff wars.
+It’s always interesting and topical.

-This one is unashamedly aimed at experienced investors, but is mostly accessible to novice investors who are looking for something with more technical content.
+This podcast is targeted at experienced investors but is easily understandable for novice investors looking for something with a bit more technical information.

 12. Invest Like the Best